 - Prepare documents/reports on research-based PD practices.

-- In consultation with NJEA UniServ division staff, advise members of their rights and responsibilities under the state professional development regulations.
+- In consultation with NJEA UniServ division staff, advise members of their rights and responsibilities under the state professional development and evaluation regulations.

 - Perform a primary assignment to include one or more of the following: